 Absolutely not!
 Online classes have the same rigor and expectation as face-to-face classes with the added expectation of you managing your time to ensure you’re ready to participate in discussions and complete assignments when they’re due.

-Are online courses cost the same as face-to-face classes?
+Do online courses cost the same as face-to-face classes?

 If I take online courses, will I still have access to campus resources?